-Note that in contrast to our definitions from section 3.1, the signature of a CD will already contain the logic, as OPENMATH distinguishes logics from regular CDs.
+Note that in contrast to our definitions from section 3.1, the signature of a CD will already contain the OM logic, as OPENMATH does not distinguish OM logics from other CDs.
 Following accepted mathematical practice we assume the logic to be first-order logic (with a choice operator) and a version of axiomatic set theory as a theory of first-order logic - we choose Zermelo Fraenkel set theory with choice [Zer08,Fra22] since this is the best-known one.
 Note that any other foundation of Mathematics would serve equally well for our purposes.
 For simplicity of presentation we will assume the existence of two basic CDs for first-order logic (declaring connectives, quantifiers, equalities, and choice) and ZFC (declaring membership and axioms).

-6 Arguably the OPENMATH standard cannot fix this fully, since it intends to support all mathematical software systems including such that are "semantics-independent" like mathematical editing systems.
+5 Arguably the OPENMATH standard cannot fix this fully, since it intends to support all mathematical software systems including such that are "semantics-independent" like mathematical editing systems.